Saummmm/website-design-system/README.md

 # website-design-system

-A css style reference guide for my self
+A css style reference guide for myself